 c.
 Bio-Hazard Absorbent - Use a specialist bio-hazard absorbent to contain and soak up the majority of the spill.

 d.
 Use Disposable Clean Up Items - A disposable scoop is very helpful for disposing of the used absorbent into an LDPE waste bag.

 f.
 Final Clean - When the surface looks clean do an additional final clean of the area letting the sanitiser dwell on the surface before removing.
 Wait for the surface to dry before re-opening to foot traffic.
 Dispose of all items used in the clean up then when finished wash and sanitise your hands.

 4. Touchpoint Elimination

-With every touchpoint in your facility that you remove, the risk of viruses like novel coronavirus (2019-nCoV) and influenza spreading reduces.
+With every touchpoint in your facility that you remove, the risk of viruses like coronavirus (COVID-19) and influenza spreading reduces.
 This is often the forgotten part of a hygiene program.